|Contact Campus||Newnham Campus|

-I obtained my PhD in 2004 from the University of Queensland, and have worked as a post-doctoral Research Fellow at the Institute for Molecular Bioscience, University of Queensland (2004-2007), the National Centre for Adult Stem Cell Research, Griffith University (2008-2009) and the School of Human Life Sciences, University of Tasmania (2010-2011).
-In October 2011, I was appointed to a tenure-track Lecturer position within the School of Human Life Sciences.
+I obtained my PhD in 2004 from the University of Queensland, and have worked as a post-doctoral Research Fellow at the Institute for Molecular Bioscience, University of Queensland (2004-2007), the National Centre for Adult Stem Cell Research, Griffith University (2008-2009) and Human Life Sciences, University of Tasmania (2010-2011).
+In October 2011, I was appointed to a tenure-track Lecturer position within Human Life Sciences.
 I am an Investigator on past and current grants from NHMRC, Brain Foundation, Cancer Council Tasmania, Cancer Council Queensland and the University of Tasmania.